AdobeDocs/commerce-admin.en/help/catalog/catalog-flat.md

 ## Step 2: Verify the results

-There are two methods you can use to verify the results.
+There are two methods that you can use to verify the results.

 ### Method 1: Verify the results for a single product